-Although just making an effort to walk more will benefit your health in many ways, having a daily walk schedule will help you to be more organised and focused with your walking.
-This daily walk program consists of 4 weekly walks, which use alternating intervals at two different speeds.
-Each week the number of steps at the faster speed increases and the number of steps at the slower speed decreases.
+Although just making an effort to walk more will benefit your health in many ways, having a walk schedule will help you to be more organised and focused with your walking.
+This daily walk plan uses intervals at two different speeds to help you get the most out of your walking.
+It’s a 4 week plan and each week the number of steps at the faster speed increases and the number of steps at the slower speed decreases.
 As a result, your fitness will be improving each week without you having to spend more time walking.
 The walks should take around 20 minutes and ideally you should aim to walk 5-7 days per week.

 The 4 week daily walk plan

 The walks can be done outdoors or on a treadmill.
 If you’re using a treadmill, then the schedule is very easy to follow.
 You just set the right speed (see below) for the level and then walk for the time at that level.
 If you’re walking outside, you need a route that is the right distance.
 The easiest way to achieve this is to walk for half the walk time given and then turn around and go back.

 The walks are split up into 5 intervals, which alternate between walking at level 1 and level 2: